Jaybee020/Arbitrager/README.md

 # profitable_flashloans

-## Arbitrage bot setup to search for arbitrage opportunities using the pair ETH/DAI in the Uniswap & Kyber DEXes
+## Arbitrage bot setup to search for arbitrage opportunities using the pair ETH/DAI in the Sushiswap & Meshswap DEXes

 - This version of the bot only works for the ETH/DAI pair and only listens for arbitrage on Sushiswap and Meshswap.